Image Alt

 Constantly waking due to inconsistent breathing can lead to overall fatigue even after a full night’s rest.
 This can mean feeling sluggish and generally unproductive throughout the day.
 For many, these symptoms can disrupt daily life and negatively affect personal relationships.

-If you regularly have low energy despite a good sleep schedule, ask our dentists about a sleep apnea diagnosis.
-We can develop a custom-made oral appliance for you to wear and refer you to a sleep apnea specialist if needed.
+If you regularly have low energy despite a good sleep schedule, talk to our local sleep apnea dentists.
+We can explain next steps, like how you can first get diagnosed by your primary care doctor, and if oral appliance therapy would be beneficial over traditional CPAP.
+We can develop a custom sleep apnea appliance for you to wear and refer you to a sleep apnea specialist if needed.

 Since there are multiple types of sleep apnea, symptoms can often overlap and complicate a precise diagnosis.
 However, there are several indicators related to sleep apnea that you, or a family member, should pay attention to and keep in mind.